Wrinkle Relaxing Injections & Fillers: First Timer Tips

 It’s Thursday, at noon.
 I drive to my appointment with plenty of time to do some work in the waiting room AND put my numbing cream on my lips.
 “Don’t eat it,” she advises, but that’s easier said than done.

 Especially as I spoke briefly on the hands-free on the way (to a friend who’d had a lot of injectables experience).
 “Oh don’t get your lips done,” she said.
 “It’ll feel so fake and look too big for your face.”
 I was shocked to hear a bad experience – sure I see them all the time in the media, but this friend was a seasoned cosmetic procedure consumer.
-I later find out that it was likely they used the wrong type of filler for her lips (Sandra uses a very soft one for natural feeling lips you won’t even feel have ever been injected).
-Sandra also tells me that if someone’s unhappy with their lips, it’s typically due to an over-zealous injector, the wrong type of filler product for lips, or too much at once.
+I later find out that it was likely because they used the wrong type of filler for her lips (Sandra uses a very soft one for natural feeling lips you won’t even feel have ever been injected).
+Sandra also told me that if someone’s unhappy with their lips, it’s typically due to an over-zealous injector, the wrong type of filler product for lips, or too much at once.
 I relax on hearing that.

 The Pre-Treatment Facial Assessment!

-We sit in a comfortable desk and it feels great to be able to chat with a seasoned professional about what can – and can’t – be done with my ageing facial skin and wrinkles.
+We sit at a comfortable desk and it feels great to be able to chat with a seasoned professional about what can – and can’t – be done with my ageing facial skin and wrinkles.

 As I hold the mirror up, she asks me to tell her everything about my face that I would like to change, if I could, to reduce the signs of ageing.
 I tell her the main two, but as I look in the mirror, I spot a lot more changes related to ageing over the past few years than I had recognised (fortunately the eyes go also, so you notice the ageing a bit less, until one day it screams out at you in the mirror).